grdw/grdw/_posts/2021-11-03-project-euler-28-number-spiral-diagonals.md

 This is a bit interesting because it consists of the same values as the 5x5 grid, but without the outer layer.
 For a 1001 by a 1001 spiral, we'll know the center value is 1.
 The top right value of the spiral will be 1001 x 1001 = 1002001.
 The top left value will be 1002001 - 1000 = 1001001.
 You'll go down another 1000 to go to the other corner of 100001, and another 1000 to go to the other.

-Another way of lookig at it, is like this:
+Another way of looking at it, is like this:

 ```
 21 22 23 24 25